BYU-ODH/native-news/README.md

 6. Use `ocr-combiner.py` to combine the individual pages of a newspaper issue into a single `txt` file.

 **N.B.
 At first, `atom-reader.py` got the link to the HTML page for the OCR.
 When I got to extracting the OCR with `ocr-extractor.py`, I realized that I could have downloaded the OCR directly without going through the HTML.
 For that reason, I rewrote `atom-reader.py` to produce a different link to the OCR.
 If I were to go through the whole process again, `ocr-extractor.py` would be unnecessary.
 That said, the data we have were actually created by extracting the OCR from the HTML.
 Sticking with this process saved us from having to re-harvest all 76k pages.**

+### Analysis
+1. Use `search.py` to find frequencies of key terms.
+2. Topic model the contents of the `combined-ocr` folder using MALLET.
+(Unfortunately, I don't seem to have kept a record of the command.
+I did 100 topics, stop words removed, 1000 iterations [default] and optimization set at, I believe, 100.
+I am also 95% certain that I set a seed of `1` so I could replicate the results.)
+3. Use `topic-analyzer.py` to isolate topic 70 from the topic model.

 ## Scripts